A A A

 Charities have procedures in place like criminal records checks (DBS) and references to prevent people from being able to take advantage.
 Anyone who needs support with collecting prescriptions, or support in their homes, should make a request through the council.
 These teams will be carrying out the appropriate background check on volunteers.

-You can volunteer without having a DBS check, however there may be some roles you are prohibited from doing until you have completed a DBS check.
+You can volunteer without having a DBS check, however, there may be some roles you are prohibited from doing until you have completed a DBS check.
 This depends on whether the activity is regulated or unregulated.
 DBS checks for volunteers are free of charge and the organisation you volunteer with should cover any administrative fees.

 It is against the law for an organisation to recruit a barred volunteer into a regulated role.
-If you yourself know you are barred from certain activities (you will have been informed by DBS if you are) it is an offence to volunteer in regulated activities.
+If you yourself know you are barred from certain activities (you will have been informed by DBS if you are), it is an offence to volunteer in regulated activities.

 If you do have a criminal record, there are still roles you can carry out.
 These are called unregulated activities.
 Basic support tasks for people who are self-isolating such as shopping and dog walking does not amount to regulated activity, so, therefore, would not require a DBS.
 Organisations should risk assess volunteer roles to determine whether the role is eligible for a DBS check.
 You can use the DBS eligibility calculator to find out if the volunteer role you want to undertake requires a DBS check.

 Volunteers are making a valuable contribution to the lives of people who are self-isolating and need help at the moment, and we want to encourage people to continue to volunteer to support their communities.
 However, the reason we are volunteering is to keep people safe and to prevent the spread of the virus.
-The last thing we want it to infect someone who is vulnerable or at risk.
+The last thing we want is to infect someone who is vulnerable or at risk.

-The good news is that there are lots of precautions you can take if you are considering volunteering right now to make you as safe as possible; please see our guidance on how to stay safe while volunteering.
+The good news is that there are lots of precautions you can take if you are considering volunteering right now to make you as safe as possible; please see our advice on how to stay safe while volunteering.

 Yes.
 You should be able to claim Job Seekers Allowance as long as you remain available for and are actively seeking work.
 Income Support, Incapacity Benefit and Disability Living Allowance should all remain unaffected.